Beds available now! Call for same-day admission.

 Are Benzodiazepines Addictive?

-At normal, prescribed doses, benzodiazepines relieve anxiety and sleep problems for people with diagnosed medical conditions.
-Benzos are usually well-tolerated medications with a few mild side effects, such as drowsiness or dizziness.
+At normal prescription doses, benzodiazepines relieve anxiety and sleep problems for people with diagnosed medical conditions.
+Benzos are usually well-tolerated medications.
+They only cause mild side effects, like drowsiness or dizziness.
 These side effects may be much more pronounced with increased doses.

 Signs and symptoms of benzodiazepine abuse may include the following: